muratk5n/thirdwave/en/README.md

 ---

-Asia Minor couldn't do it but Egypt apparently will pull it off
+Asia Minor couldn't do it but Egypt apparently pulled it off

 "Egyptian banks to start accepting Russian Mir cards shortly"